ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

  time (i.e., only one set of components and total)
 * Both the total value and corresponding components are populated for the target period
+* The components are all the same data type e.g., all returned or imputed.
+ The total variable type does not impact this.

 ## 5.0 Method Input and Output